johncarlomaula/telco-churn-project/telco_model.md

 First, I only selected 5 variables from the 19 potential predictors in the dataset, so it might be worth revisiting the other variables.
-Also, I there were some predictors chosen that were highly correlated to another.
-For example, **internet services** is highly correlated with **monthly charges**, so I could include that in the model instead of monthly charges.
+Also, there were some predictors chosen that were highly correlated to another.
+For example, **internet service** is highly correlated with **monthly charges**, so I could include that in the model instead of monthly charges.
 The same is also true for **tenure** and **monthly contract**.